jonlpersson/ed-latimore/site/_drafts/my-review-and-breakdown-of-tweet-hunter.md

 ![This makes it easy to figure out who to engage with based on certain factors.](/assets/images/drafts/tweet-hunter-crm-section.png "This makes it easy to figure out who to engage with based on certain factors."){: width="492" height="630"}

 The app has a nice set of fairly advanced CRM features to make it very easy to track the habits and patterns of your target audience.
+You can make it easy to engage with specific people, keywords, or those who have mentioned you in their tweets.
+This feature allows you to get the most out of your time on the app because you'll now longer have to scroll through your feed to find out who to respond to.

 You can easily extract data from users who have liked and interacted with trending tweets in your niche, view and reply to them, and nurture relationships with potential leads.

 The AI technology even assists you in generating the best replies and allows you to respond easily to all of your mentions from one convenient location.
 Plus, you can import and organize accounts into lists and add personal notes to each contact to better keep track of your interactions.